Overview

 neozip connect

-# Tokenize archive (on-chain mint; needs gas — run neozip connect fund if low)
+# Tokenize archive (on-chain mint; needs gas — run neozip connect fund on testnet)

 neozip -b tokenized.nzip file.txt